 Did you know almost half of all Australians will experience a mental health condition in their lifetime?
 People with disability are at greater risk of developing a mental health condition than other members of their community and often find speaking out and seeking support difficult.

 Some factors that can contribute to poor mental health in people with disability include social exclusion, financial hardship, loss of independence, bullying, discrimination and self-acceptance.

-Approximately, one in nine Australians aged between the ages of 16-85 have both a physical and mental health condition at the same time, with anxiety disorder the most common, affecting around 1.4 million Australian adults with a physical condition.
+Approximately, one in nine Australians aged between 16 and 85 have both a physical and mental health condition at the same time, with anxiety disorder the most common, affecting around 1.4 million Australian adults with a physical condition.